-Under the Tuscan Sun (one of my favorites), Eat, Pray, Love and Wild are all popular movied and books.
-They show a woman who seems lost, but finds an inner strength as she navigates a new world in front of her.
+Under the Tuscan Sun (one of my favorites), Eat, Pray, Love and Wild are all popular movies and books.
+They show women who seem lost, but find an inner strength as they navigate new worlds in front of them.
 They are wonderful books, but there are plenty of other entertaining travel books and memoirs that just haven’t made it to the big screen yet.
-And with countries opening up for travel again, the desire to travel and/or move for many is stronger than ever after being restricted for weeks or months.
+After the COVID pandemic, the desire to travel and/or move for many is stronger than ever after being restricted for up to two years.

 Below are some of my favorite travel books that show the struggle and humor of living in an unfamiliar place and learning about different cultures.
 Living on a boat or an island, renovating a home in a foreign land and not quite fitting in anywhere are just a few of the foundations of these memoirs.

-We are Amazon affiliates which means if you click on a link, we may get a small commision at no cost to you.
+We are Amazon affiliates which means if you click on a link, we may get a small commission at no cost to you.

 Travel Book on Living the Island Life